mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep-2.md

 **J. Total Direct and Indirect Costs** section: Click "Calculate" and the total of items H and I will update.
 ![Total direct and indirect costs section with calculate button]({{ site.baseurl }}/assets/img/fastlane/18-TotalDirectIndirect.jpg)

 **K. Small business fee** section: The "Small business fee" line is used to request a fee (profit) for the small business.
-If requested, the maximum amount of this profit must not exceed 7% of line item J. Click "Calculate" to update the amount.
+If requested, the maximum amount of this profit must not exceed 7% (in Phase I) and 10% (in Phase II) of line item J. Click "Calculate" to update the amount.
 ![Small Busines fee section with input field and calculate button]({{ site.baseurl }}/assets/img/fastlane/19-SmallBusiness.jpg)

 **L. Total Cost and Fee** section: After all applicable line items have been inputted into your budget, click "Calculate and Save"; then click "Go Back" to return to the "Project Budget" screen.